 And that is what this article is about.
 Kind of.

-It is common knowledge that from June 1st, Canadian drone pilots must be certified.
-What is not so well understood is who can legally demand to see certification and registration documents.
+In the drone community it is common knowledge that Canadian drone pilots must be certified.
+What is not so well understood by the public is who can legally demand to see certification and registration.

-I fully expect to be challenged by members of the public when I take the bird up.
-Just like pointing a camera in the direction of a crowd of people, it can make them uneasy.
-I get it.
-Street photographers face this every day.
-I’ve encountered it.
-But when an irate citizen marches up and demands to see your drone license, what is a drone pilot to do?
+But when an irate citizen marches up and demands to see your paperwork, what is a drone pilot to do?
 Especially if the bird is still in the air while someone is yelling at them?
 Tugging at their arm?
 Trying to grab the controller?
 A distraction, at best.
 Downright dangerous, at worst.

 First, relax.
 If you are licensed, you already know where you can and can’t fly.

-Second, regardless of why they are doing it that irate citizen is the one breaking the law.
-By interfering with flight operations they are causing imminent danger to the public.
+Second, regardless of why they are doing it that irate citizen is actually the one breaking the law.
+By interfering with flight operations they create an imminent danger to the public.
 Straight up, they can be arrested on the spot for that, and if an accident occurs the weight of the law will fall on them.
-You can tell them so, if necessary, to get them off your back long enough to land the bird.
+You can tell them so, if necessary, to get them off your back long enough to bring the bird safely down.

 Third, smile.
 And point to your chest.
 At the T-shirt I made, which you can buy should you wish.

 This is the practical project part of the article.
 I took one of my favourite sunrise photos and put a shot of my drone on top.
 A little Photoshop, then I added “Certified Drone Pilot” in large text.
 Below that I included an extract from the SOA regulation which states who can legally demand to inspect a drone pilot’s documents – that does not include Joe Public.

-By law, only (and I quote), “… a peace officer, immigration officer, or the Minister.” can demand your docs.
+By law, only (and I quote), “… a peace officer, immigration officer, or the Minister.” can demand docs.
 Which is perfectly fair.
 Otherwise, it’s like me demanding to see your driver’s license or SIN number.
 You don’t have to show it just because I walk up to you and demands it.
 I mean, your driver’s license has your home address on it – and so does the drone certificate.
-I’m not giving that up to Angry Man.
+I’m not giving that up to any Angry Man.

 In closing, most pilots are sensible and legal.
 They don’t send up their drones to fight with someone.
 Or to put anyone at risk.
 I go to fly and take photos.
 Like the one of the Sugarloaf Marina below.
 I am above all else a responsible adult, a law abiding citizen, and a nice guy when left to my totally legal activities.
 In other words…

 I am a certified drone pilot.